 But first… a word from our sponsor… Sorry to be so direct here – and to go a little off script, but if you are researching the 20 Keys, you’ve come to the right place.
 After you’ve done a bit of looking at this glossary page, you might want to check out our Rapid Performance Evaluation (RPE).
 It incorporates a 20 Keys evaluation along with several other benchmarking techniques.
 Multiple numeric and correlated ratings are powerful all by themselves, but it gets even better – Kaufman has incorporated alignment and change management methods inside the RPE.
-If you want to get a baselineline of operating performance and the organizations true ability to improve, look at the RPE and then talk to us about how the RPE might apply where you are – talk is cheap right?
+If you want to get a baselineline of operating performance and the organizations true ability to improve, look at the RPE and then talk to us about how the RPE might apply for you.
 Contact us – Operators are standing by.

 Thank you – Jerry Timpson